-Mughlai shahi paneer recipe, a wonderful & rich paneer curry for your naan, kulcha and jeera rice.
+Shahi paneer gravy is a delicious, creamy & rich paneer curry for your naan, kulcha and jeera rice.
+Shahi means royal and shahi dishes are originally from royal kitchens of mughals.

 More paneer curry recipes- palak paneer, butter paneer masala, easy paneer curry, achari paneer.

-Shahi paneer recipe, a rich and royal curry with hearty chunks of paneer in a delicately flavored yogurt and cashew based curry.
+Shahi paneer curry is a rich and royal curry with hearty chunks of paneer or Indian cottage cheese in a delicately flavored yogurt and cashew based curry.
 It is a curry for royals 🙂 No I am not making it up, shahi means royal 🙂

 So what would a curry that is named shahi would contain?
 Basically all ingredients that were considered rich and fit for kings in the ancient days.

 A luscious thick, creamy curry that is flavored with heady saffron simmered with chunks of melt in mouth paneer, isn’t the best?
-Yes, paneer shahi curry is the best.
+Yes, it is the best, this easy paneer recipe is indeed a treat to the taste buds.

-This shahi paneer is in many ways different from the regular Indian paneer curries.
+This dish is in many ways different from the regular Indian paneer curries.
 For starters, there is no tomato here.
 At least authentic version does not feature tomato.

-It does take some time to make restaurant style shahi paneer, there is some prep time involved.
+It does take some time to make shahi paneer, there is some prep time involved.
 The total time for this recipe is around 50-60 minutes, but totally worth it.

-If you are planning a menu fro party, this restaurant style shahi paneer recipe would be a great fit.
+If you are planning a menu for party, this restaurant style shahi paneer recipe would be a great fit.

-This paneer shahi goes well with all Indian breads like roti, paratha, naan, kulcha and also with rice varieties like steamed basmati rice, peas pilaf, jeera rice etc.
+This dish goes well with all Indian breads like roti, paratha, naan, kulcha and also with rice varieties like steamed basmati rice, peas pilaf, jeera rice etc.

 rich, delicate and luscious